Few U.S. oil and gas firms return small-business COVID-19 loans

 The quartet, along with the other five listed oil and gas firms that received PPP loans, did not respond to requests for comment.

-Energy companies have also benefited from emergency tax reform enacted in the wake of the pandemic.
+Energy companies have also benefited from emergency tax reform enacted due to the pandemic.

 More than $2 billion of benefits were recorded by a combined 43 companies due to two changes in the tax code, including one allowing current losses to be offset against past income tax bills, a Reuters review of first-quarter earnings statements found.

-(Reporting by David French in New York; Editing by Greg Roumeliotis and Kenneth Maxwell)
+(Reporting by David French in New York; Editing by Greg Roumeliotis, Kenneth Maxwell and Dan Grebler)

 ((davidj.french@thomsonreuters.com; +1 646 223 5211; Reuters Messaging: davidj.french.thomsonreuters.com@reuters.net))